Andrea-Graziano-Gitto/Ethical-Simulation-in-Autonomous-Driving_Andrea-Gitto_Simone-Piconese/README.md

 - Piconese Simone: [LinkedIn](https://www.linkedin.com/in/simone-piconese-9b4a9924b/?originalSubdomain=it)

 ## Abstract:
-This study endeavors to develop an ethical simulator for an Artificial Intelligence (AI) system deployed in autonomous vehicles.
-The primary aim is to investigate the behavior of the AI in relation to the renowned ethical dilemma known as the "trolley problem."
-The simulation is designed to analyze the decision-making processes of the AI based on three pivotal variables: ethical value, the age of the individuals involved, and the AI’s preference between younger and older individuals.
+This study tackles the ethical challenges faced by autonomous vehicles, particularly in life or death decisions following a fatality.
+The central question is whether AI can make morally aligned decisions similar to human preferences, especially in scenarios like the "trolley problem."
+A rule based ethical simulator was developed to model these decisions, incorporating factors such as ethical value, age, and AI preferences for younger or older individuals.
+A survey of 150 participants compared human choices with AI decisions, revealing significant alignment between the two.
+These findings suggest that AI can be programmed to make decisions consistent with human ethical inclinations, advancing the development of ethically responsible autonomous driving systems.

 ## Documentation
 For detailed documentation, please refer to the PDF below: